Title: Research Internship: X-ray Emission of Galaxy Clusters

 Place: Argelander-Institut für Astronomie, Auf dem Hügel 71, 53121 Bonn-Endenich

-Time: Flexible starting dates, runs all day for four to six weeks.
+Time: In principle, flexible starting dates; however, best starting time is around end of August; runs all day for four to six weeks.

 This research internship is aimed at graduate students that are based at Bonn or Cologne university.
 Check here for general information on research internships.